Over the past few years, trips to Osaka have become more popular than ever, with many looking forward to visiting the city's Dotonbori area.

 Takoyaki restaurants are the most frequented in Dotonbori, with shops lined up right next to each other.
 Two such neighboring shops with completely different atmospheres from each other are Akatako and Kukuru, which you will see right upon entering Dotonbori from the Midosuji side.
 What is also interesting is that they both claim to be Number 1!

-There seems to be various differences, such as the texture of the dough and tempura, the size of the onions and octopus, the toppings and sauce, as well as the price for 8 pieces: either ¥650 or ¥700.
+There seem to be some differences, of course, such as the texture of the dough and tempura, the size of the onions and octopus, the toppings and sauce, and the price for 8 pieces: either ¥650 or ¥700.

 Looking closely I found a shop called Odori-dako which impressively fits a whole octopus per piece.
 Four of these high-quality pieces are ¥500 (tax included), and ticket vending machines are available in four languages: Japanese, English, Chinese, and Korean.